DIPlib/diplib/doc/src/design.md

 \section design_ranges Ranges for indexing

 There two common ways to define ranges for indexing, either the end index is included or not.
-For example, in MATLAB the end index is included, in Python it is excluded.
+For example, in *MATLAB* the end index is included, in Python it is excluded.
 Some languages such as Ruby and Scala allow the user to choose between the two. *DIPlib* uses \ref dip::Range to represent a range for indexing.
 These ranges include the end index.

 On Stack Overflow one sees quite a few errors and cases of confusion in Python because the end index is not included in the range.
-Similar errors in MATLAB are highly uncommon.
+Similar errors in *MATLAB* are highly uncommon.
 I think that this is because in English (and many, if not all, other languages too) when one counts from a to b, the b is included in the count.
 This is a strong argument in favor of including the end index: it is less confusing to the novice programmer.

 There are [no strong](https://stackoverflow.com/q/11364533/7328782) [arguments](https://stackoverflow.com/q/4504662/7328782)
 as to why it should be excluded.
 The argument typically offered is that `array[a:b]` in Python has `b - a` elements, rather than `b - a + 1` as would be the case if the end index were included, and this is prettier and thus better.
-Also, `array[a:b] + array[b:c] == array[a:c]`, whereas in MATLAB one would have to write `array(a:b-1)`
+Also, `array[a:b] + array[b:c] == array[a:c]`, whereas in *MATLAB* one would have to write `array(a:b-1)`
 and `array(b:c)` to split `array[a:c]`; this is again an argument of aesthetics.
-The only technical argument is that, by excluding the upper bound, it is possible to index zero elements, `array[1:1]`; however, in MATLAB this is also possible, `array(1:0)`, so this argument is again not meaningful.
+The only technical argument is that, by excluding the upper bound, it is possible to index zero elements, `array[1:1]`; however, in *MATLAB* this is also possible, `array(1:0)`, so this argument is again not meaningful.

-Nonetheless, MATLAB’s end index being included is paired with indexing starting at 1, such that the range `1:n` has `n` elements, just like Python’s `range(0, n)`.
+Nonetheless, *MATLAB*'s end index being included is paired with indexing starting at 1, such that the range `1:n` has `n` elements, just like Python's `range(0, n)`.
 There are very few examples where indexing starts at 0 but includes the end index.

-In *DIPlib* indexing starts at 0, so the logical solution would be for `dip::Range( a, b )` to exclude `b`, following Python’s logic, which also starts indexing at 0.
+In *DIPlib* indexing starts at 0, so the logical solution would be for `dip::Range( a, b )` to exclude `b`, following Python's logic, which also starts indexing at 0.
 But this leads to certain difficulties when using negative indices to count from the end.

 For example, in Python, `array[a:]` is all elements from `a` to the end of the array, whereas `array[a,-1]` is all